parisepigenetics/RASflow_EDC/README.md

 ## 2. **config_main.yaml**

 The configuration of the workflow (see [step by step description](#running-your-analysis-step-by-step) below) is done in `config/config_main.yaml`.
 This is the most important file.
 It controls the workflow and many tool parameters.

+**Important:** The [yaml format](https://yaml.org/) is `key:[space]value`.
+The space is mandatory.

-It contains 3 parts:
+The configuration file contains 3 parts:

    1. Define a project name and the steps of the workflow you want to run